karakum-team/karakum/docs/blogposts/Representation.md

 ## Motivation

-There is a [kotlin-wrappers](https://github.com/JetBrains/kotlin-wrappers) project, where we try to make Kotlin declarations for popular npm libraries that are used in such projects as [Space](https://www.jetbrains.com/space/) and [FlySto](https://www.flysto.net/home).
+There is a [Kotlin Wrappers](https://github.com/JetBrains/kotlin-wrappers) project, where we try to make Kotlin declarations for popular npm libraries that are used in such projects as [Space](https://www.jetbrains.com/space/) and [FlySto](https://www.flysto.net/home).
 Writing Kotlin declarations by hand is complicated task because of next reasons: